 In accounting, credit sales refer to sales that involve extending credit to the customer.
 The customer takes the product now and agrees to pay for it later.
 Credit sales are a type of trade credit.
-Credit sales create receivables, or moneys owed to the company from customers.
+They create receivables, or moneys owed to the company from customers.

 Credit sales terms often require payment within one month of the invoice date, but may also be for longer periods.
 Many companies offer discounts for early payment of receivables.
 For many companies, all of their sales are credit sales.
 Most of the commercial transactions between businesses involve trade credit.
 Trade credit facilitates business to business transactions and is a vital component of any commercial industry.

 The average length of time it takes a company to collect payment for credit sales from customers is called the average collection period.
-A shorter collection period shows a company that is able to collect its receivables quicker and thereby reduce the implied cost or opportunity cost of the interest-free loan to the customer.
+A shorter collection period shows a company that is able to collect its receivables quicker.
+In addition, it shows they reduced the implied cost or opportunity cost of the interest-free loan to the customer.

 For example, if a widget company sells its widgets to a customer on credit and that customer agrees to pay in a month, then the widget company is essentially extending an interest-free loan to the customer equal to the amount of the cost of the purchase.